10 Questions to Determine if Your San Francisco Bay Area Financial Advisor Is a Trustworthy Expert or a Fumbling Automaton

 A persistent advisor stops at nothing until his or her clients are content, pleased, and at ease with regard to their lifestyle and finances.
 Before you work with that sort of advisor, this might mean they keep calling to see if you’ve decided to work with them or not.

 The persistent advisor isn’t doing that just because they want to make a sale.
-The persistent advisor calls you because he is thrilled with the prospect of helping another person optimize their finances, and make smart decisions that will produce a gratifying lifestyle for them and their family.
+The persistent advisor calls you because he is thrilled with the prospect of helping another person optimize their performance and finances, and make smart decisions that will produce a gratifying lifestyle for them and their family.

 Pressure tactics look different.
 The main difference is that a pressuring advisor doesn’t listen.
 You voice a concern, and they brush it aside or try to argue why that doesn’t matter.
 Your concerns matter.
 A persistent advisor will look for solutions.
 A pressuring advisor will try to dismiss or minimize them to get your business.